 In 2013 a working group, e2014, was assigned to explore ways of further developing e-learning at the University.
 One of its conclusions was that the Student Portal is not considered capable of meeting students’ and teachers’ needs fast enough.
 A major LMS, one of those in widespread international use, was the primary recommendation.
 This would make it easier to guarantee the system’s development, stability and security.
 It would also simplify collaboration.
 Read more (in Swedish) about e2014 on Medarbetarportalen.

-The LMS installations with central support currently in place at Uppsala University (Ping Pong and Moodle at Campus Gotland) are being phased out and replaced by systems with corresponding or better functionality.
+The LMS installations with central support currently in place at Uppsala University (Ping Pong and Moodle at Campus Gotland) are being phased out.

 The Student Portal works well, surely.
 So why not develop it further, instead of switching to a new system?